gustavosb64/AutoTAD/README.md

 # AutoTAD
-Automatic ADT files creator.
+Automatic header files creator.
 It creates a _header_ file after a given _filename.c_, naming it after its original name, as _filename.h_.
 In case a _filename.h_ already exists, autotad will scan it and keep the written comments in the new version.

 * **What will be written in _filename.h_?**
   * _functions_ and _structs_ written in _filename.c_.
 If a function is written in _filename.h_ but it is removed from _filename.c_, it will not be kept on further executions.
   * _typedefs_ written in _filename.h_ will be kept upon further executions.